boseong-yun/boseong-yun.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a graduat student at Yale University.
-I created this website for future purposes.
-Please note that information contained in this website may be incorrect or out of date.
+Hello, I am a Ph.D student at the Department of Sociology at Yale University.

-Thank you for visiting my website.
-Have a nice day $:)$